-Helium IoT Network: Deploy your own Helium LoRaWAN Network Server
+Helium IoT Network - Deploy your own Helium LoRaWAN Network Server

-Wednesday, November 29, 2023
+Nov 29, 2023

 This is the second in a series of posts detailing how to get started using the Helium IoT LoRaWAN network.
 In this post, I will walk you through deploying and configuring Chirpstack, an open source LoRaWAN Network Server(LNS), to work with the Helium IoT network.
 After you are finished, you will be able to onboard a device in the US915 LoRaWAN region.
 You can view the first post on why you would want to use this network and other options if you’re not interested in deploying your own LNS here.